-Summative assessment is carried out according to an Assessment Timetable agreed at the beginning of each school year (see Appendix x for an example).
-This includes published assessments from Headstart, Rising Stars etc.
+Summative assessment is carried out according to an Assessment Timetable agreed at the beginning of each school year (see Appendix 3 for an example).
+This includes published assessments from Pixl and Reading age tests as well as statutory assessments including end of Key Stage SATS, phonics check and Early Learning Goals as well as a Good Level of Development in EYFS.